How to Get to Taman Negara Pahang – Transport Routes from Kuala Lumpur, Cameron Highlands, Penang and Cherating

 During peak travel seasons, especially school holidays and long weekends, it can also be difficult to find reliable last-minute transport from Cameron Highlands, as taxis and drivers are often fully booked.

-Best option: Private transfer or multi-day taxi booking
+Best option: Private transfer or multi-day transfer booking

 - Travel time: around 4 to 5 hours